We hold occasional sales of BrewDog shares.

 See our Home Page for further details

-BrewDog’s new share issue has recently launched, and the buying in price is £25.00
+BrewDog’s current UK plc share issue is live, and the buying in price is £25.15 per share.

-I believe this is good value for new investors, especially as depending on how many you buy, there are boosted benefits such as free rare beer, books, a bespoke beer fridge, or even staff discount for a year!
+I believe this is good value for new investors, especially as depending on how many you buy, there are boosted benefits such as free rare beer, books, a bespoke beer fridge, and other investor perks!

-You can buy privately for less because you will not get such perks, but you still get the bar and online discounts, Birthday beer, AGM invite, etc. See their prospectus for more details.
+You can often buy privately for less because you will not get such perks, but you still get the bar and online discounts, Birthday beer, AGM invite, etc.

-You also get the chance to buy more cheaply from other early investors because they have already made a big profit on their original purchase price if they sell at the Asset Match prices.
+You also get the chance to buy more cheaply from other early investors because they have already made a big profit on their original purchase price even if they sell well below the Asset Match 2019 prices.

 If you are looking to invest for purely financial reasons, buying from early investors makes perfect sense.

 We are here to facilitate those transactions, as trading in Private Equity is not straightforward, and it is all done with hard copy paper.

 It’s not quite 21st Century with private share trading just yet 😉